 Black Bean Butternut Squash Soup

-- 2 tbsp avocado oil (or oil of choice)
+- 2 tablespoon avocado oil (or oil of choice)

 - 3 cloves garlic , minced

-- 3 C vegetable broth (low or no sodium)
+- 3 cup vegetable broth (low or no sodium)

 Step 1: Prep Vegetables

-- Remove the seeds from your squash, cut off the peel, then cut into small cubes.
+- Remove the seeds from your squash, cut off the peel, then cut into small cubes.4 cup butternut squash

-- Finely chop the onion and bell pepper.
+- Finely chop the onion and bell pepper.¾ cup red onion, ¾ cup red bell pepper

-- Drain and rinse a can of black beans (or cook from dry).
+- Drain and rinse a can of black beans (or cook from dry).2 ¼ cup black beans

 Step 2: Cook Soup

-- Warm 2 tbsp avocado oil over medium heat in a large pot.
-Add ¾ C chopped onion and cook for 2-3 minutes.
+- Warm avocado oil over medium heat in a large pot.
+Add chopped onion and cook for 2-3 minutes.2 tablespoon avocado oil, ¾ cup red onion

-- Then add ¾ C chopped bell pepper and 3 cloves of minced garlic.
-Cook for another 2-3 minutes.
+- Then add chopped bell pepper and minced garlic.
+Cook for another 2-3 minutes.¾ cup red bell pepper, 3 cloves garlic

-- Next, add the spices, including 1 ½ tsp smoked paprika, 1 tsp ground cumin, 1 tsp Herbamare seasoning, ½ tsp dry oregano and ¼ tsp ground black pepper.
+- Next, add the spices, including smoked paprika, ground cumin, Herbamare seasoning, dry oregano and ground black pepper.1 ½ teaspoon smoked paprika, 1 teaspoon ground cumin, 1 teaspoon Herbamare seasoning, ½ teaspoon dry oregano, ¼ teaspoon ground black pepper

 - Toss to coat the spices evenly around your vegetables.

 - Add the cooking sherry/ wine and cook until it’s reduced by (at least) half.
 This takes about 3-4 minutes, or longer if you use more.
-Scrape around the bottom of your pot to lift any spices/ flavor that may have stuck.
+Scrape around the bottom of your pot to lift any spices/ flavor that may have stuck.¼-½ cup cooking sherry

-- Add the remaining ingredients, including 4 C cubed butternut squash, ½ C corn, 3 C vegetable broth, drained and rinsed can of black beans and 1 tbsp lime juice.
+- Add the remaining ingredients, including cubed butternut squash, corn, vegetable broth, black beans and lime juice.4 cup butternut squash, ½ cup corn, 3 cup vegetable broth, 2 ¼ cup black beans, 1 tablespoon lime juice

 - Cook until the squash is soft, about 10 minutes.
 I recommend adding a lid to the pot for the first 10 minutes, then removing it for the last 10 minutes (keep lid on if you like a thinner soup).